 These consisted of ten villages forming teams to compete against one another and were located within a ten mile radius of The Hundred House Inn at Great Witley, this being the headquarters, Lord Dudley's solicitor formatted the rules, the authority of organisation was centred at Great Witley and the permanent secretary was the Vicar of Witley.

-The basic rules were the use of .177 B.S.A. air rifles, shooting over a range of five yards at a Bell Target.
+The basic rules were the use of .177 B.S.A. air rifles, shooting over a range of six yards at a Bell Target.